insin/cookdandbombd-ignore-topics/README.md

 |:-------:|:------:|
 | ![Screenshot of the 'Show ignored topics' menu item in Firefox](screenshots/firefox_context_menu.png) | ![Screenshot of the 'Show ignored topics' menu item in Chrome](screenshots/chrome_context_menu.png) |

-Ignored topics will be displayed with a fetching salmon highlight and clicking the appropriate ignore icon on them (you may have ignored a topic individually, by forum or both) will unignore them.
+Ignored topics will be displayed and clicking the appropriate ignore icon on them (you may have ignored a topic individually, by forum or both) will unignore them.
 You can then re-hide ignored topics using the same menu item.

 ![Screenshot of ignored topics being shown in Recent Unread Topics](screenshots/showing_ignored_topics.png)